joseph-flinn/site/frontend/posts/retro-accountability-hierarchical-systems.md

 responsible for the failure.

-Systems thinking shows that the decisions, actions, and inactions that an individual makes in a system is the summation of the goals, incentives, and pressures on the role that the individual has rather than from a characteristic of the individual themselves.
+Systems thinking shows that the decisions, actions, and inactions that an individual makes in a system are the summation of the goals, incentives, and pressures on the role that the individual has rather than from a characteristic of the individual themselves.
 This is known as bounded rationality (Meadows 2008).

 System outcomes are directly correlated by the behavior of the system.
 If they are not the desired outcomes, the behavior of the system needs to be adjusted.
-Adjustments in decision making policies change the behavior which in turn changes the outcome.
-This is known academically as double-loop learning, where the outcomes from the system feeds back into the system to adjust the decision policies (Sterman 2009).
-However, the adjustments to the decision making process must be an adjustment to the variables of bounded rationality--system goals, incentives, and pressures--or the output will not change.
+Adjustments in decision-making policies change the behavior, which in turn changes the outcome.
+This is known academically as double-loop learning, where the outcomes from the system feed back into the system to adjust the decision policies (Sterman 2009).
+However, the adjustments to the decision-making process must be an adjustment to the variables of bounded rationality--system goals, incentives, and pressures--or the output will not change.